This is a private billing clinic.

 Partial Rebates from Medicare under Better Access

 The majority of clients are eligible for up to 10 partially medicare subsidised sessions per calendar year (i.e., 1st Jan to 31st Dec), under the Better Access scheme.
 THIS HAS BEEN EXTENDED TO 20 in 2021, DUE TO COVID-19.
-Helena is able to offer the highest level of Medicare rebate which is currently a minimum of $126.50 per session, for these 10 sessions.
+Helena is able to offer the highest level of Medicare rebate which is currently a minimum of $128.40 per session, for these 10 sessions.
 A fact sheet on the Better Access scheme is available here.

-Please note that current research indicates that the majority of people with mild to moderate psychological difficulties will require more than 10 sessions of psychological treatment.
+Please note that current research indicates that the majority of people with mild to moderate psychological difficulties will require at least 20 sessions of psychological treatment.
 Therefore, we recommend that clients plan, and budget for this, from the outset.

 Partial Rebates from Medicare under an Eating Disorders Plan

 From 1 November 2019 patients who are assessed as meeting relevant eligibility criteria for an Eating Disorders Plan (EDP) can access up to 40 medicare subsidised clinical psychology sessions within a 12 month period.
 Progress is reviewed after each set of 10 sessions.
 Helena is able to offer the highest level of Medicare rebate which is currently a minimum of $128.40 per session.
 Once you reach the Medicare Safety Net, out-of-pocket costs associated with medicare-subsidised Eating Disorder Psychological Treatment Services (EDPT) reduce even further.
 Click here for a summary of how to access clinical psychology services under an Eating Disorders Plan (EDP).

 Partial Rebates from Medicare under a Chronic Disease Management Plan